-Circularity and evolutionary best describe the unique and often-colorful patterning themes in Constance Williams paintings transcend, by linking a multitude of mediums she has worked in, which becomes a rhythmic dialog, endlessly re-imagined; deviations of expanded and contracted elements from previous paintings.
+Circularity and evolutionary best describe the unique and often-colorful patterning themes in Constance Williams paintings, which transcend by linking a multitude of mediums she has worked in to become a rhythmic re-imagined visual dialogue.
 A mostly self-taught artist, she is endlessly stimulated to experiment, originate, and employ new ways to use and combine mediums and substrates to develop and shape her non-verbal conversation.

 Constance draws inspiration from originators such as Frankenthaler, Still, and Rothko, among others.
 Also, the historical legend of Black Mountain College, near her home in Asheville, fostered a strong sense of individuality and creative intensity in the region.
 The work of its faculty and students revolutionized the arts and science scenes in the second half of the twentieth century.
 Among the best-known affiliates were Josef and Anni Albers, Robert Rauschenberg, Buckminster Fuller, Willem de Kooning, Cy Twombly, Merce Cunningham, and Robert Motherwell.
 Their legacy continues to reverberate and inspire the next art movement in Western North Carolina.